The Optimisation Contradiction: One key thing manufacturers forget when optimising their factory

 Below is an infographic to help you with applying lean in the back office.

 To truly improve the efficiency of your firm, you need to be directing attention to the processes and systems both on the shop floor and in the back office.
-It’s easy to think that actions which are seemingly removed from the production process do not influence the efficiency of your factory, but they do.
+It’s easy to think that processes not directly related to production have no influence on efficiency, but they do.